 The National Alumni Survey is a biennial, national survey among all recently graduated master’s students at Dutch universities.

-NAE 2021 started on 19 October.
-Students who graduated with a masters degree somewhere between October 2019 and September 2020, received a personal e-mail to enter the survey.
+Students who graduate with a master’s degree somewhere between October and September of the previous year receive a personal e-mail to enter the survey.
+In this survey, all Dutch research universities participate.

 The aim of the research is to gain insight into the situation of alumni: how is the connection with the labour market and how do they look back on their master’s degree?
 This information helps universities to improve their master’s degree programmes.
 In addition, the results of the survey provide information for students orientating on a masters programme: what are prospects on the labour market?